ProteinsWebTeam/interpro-docs/docs/banner.rst

 intended to provide a convenient way to access many of key features of the website.

-We well describe various aspects of the navigation banner in this section.
+We will describe various aspects of the navigation banner in this section.

 ****
 Logo